 Professional development is the ongoing and intentional process of an individual learning and improving their knowledge, skills, and abilities in their chosen profession.
-Small businesses should encourage and foster professional development opportunities as it ensures that employees remain adaptable, competitive, and up-to-date in their skills after entering the workforce.
+Small businesses should encourage and foster professional development opportunities to ensure employees remain adaptable, competitive, and up-to-date in their skills after entering the workforce.

 Going beyond formal education, professional development extends into practical experiences and continuous learning.
 It comes in many forms, including: